aurelilia/cloxrs/README.md

 ### Implementation differences

 - Opcodes are simply an enum, which often simply contains the opcode arguments.
 - Regular Rust HashMaps are used instead of a custom implementation.
 - Due to not wanting to use unsafe Rust, upvalues are implemented entirely different and use `Rc<Cell<...>>`.
 This mostly removes the need for GC, which is why cloxrs GC only has to infreqently collect upvalues.
+- Methods are implemented by adding an `EndClass` opcode instead of `Method`, and simply pushing each method onto the stack above the class. `EndClass` then simply pops methods off the stack until it reaches the class, where it then inserts them.

 ### Build/Run